|

 acceptance of Linux on the desktop and anticipating a coming demand for custom business applications on those

-source books available by the end of 2004.
-HWP's backlist now numbers over 30, with some 60 authors and editors
+source books now available, with several more in the works.
+HWP's backlist now numbers over 40, with some 80 authors and editors

 on the payroll worldwide.